 - Practice Type

 - Practice Location

 As you enter information into each of the Practice components, FieldDoc is working behind the scenes to calculate your estimated reductions.
 By the end of the setup for each practice the system will provide you with the estimated reduction outputs.

 1. Create a Practice

-On the Edit Practice page you will enter in general information and start to calculate your reductions.
-Click on the link at the top to view a full list of practice types available via your selected Grant Program.
+On the Edit Practice page you will enter in general information and add information necessary to start to calculate your modeled pollution reductions.

 Practice Name: This is not tied to anything but is useful as a quick reference to you and your team.
 If you are installing the same practice at multiple locations, make sure to differentiate the practice name to reduce confusion.

 Practice Description: Click the link to select a practice type from the available list.